When do I need to have a MAST permit?

-The MAST permit is required within 60 days of the initial hire.
-If you are conducting a sampling or tasting at an approved location, you must be able to present your Class 12 permit.
+A MAST permit is required within 60 days of the initial hire for servers, bartenders and managers working at on-premises liquor licensed establishments.
+If you are conducting alcohol samplings or tastings at an approved location, you must hold a Class 12 permit and be able to present it upon inspection.
 There is no grace period allowed for people conducting alcohol tastings to obtain a MAST permit.

 How long is an alcohol server permit good for?

-The permits are good for five years and will expire on the first day of the month after the month you took your test.
-For example, if you took the test on October 20, 2015 your permit will expire on November 1, 2020.
+Permits are good for five years, and will expire on the first day of the month following the month you took your test.
+For example, if you took the test on October 20, 2020, your permit will expire on November 1, 2025.

 How much does it cost to get a MAST permit?